Monday, November 09, 2009

 Modal verbs and the past

-1. If you weren’t able to see the board, you should have tried borrowing Mohammed’s glasses.
+These are the sentences we created in class.
+Why did we spend so long talking about why Majed didn't kiss Ran?1.
+If you weren’t able to see the board, you should have tried borrowing Mohammed’s glasses.
 (ABILITY)

 2. Eman can’t have been 30 years old when that picture was taken!
 She looks so young!
 (LIKELIHOOD)